ericnost/ericnost.github.io/index.md

 Environmental governance actors - states, corporations, conservation groups, farmers, and so on - struggle to get the information they want.
 There's more and more data out there every day, but it's often siloed.
 Even when it's available, it's not necessarily relevant and there typically isn't the time or money to make sense of it.
 Governing nature, it turns out, means governing data.
 Who collects environmental data and manages environmental databases, and who pays for it all?
 These questions tend to crystallize in data infrastructures.

 * J. Goldstein and **E. Nost**.
 2022. *The Nature of Data: Infrastructures, Environments, Politics*.
 University of Nebraska Press.
 [Link](https://www.nebraskapress.unl.edu/nebraska/9781496217158/)
+* **Nost, E.** 2022.
+‘The tool didn’t make decisions for us': metrics and the performance of accountability in environmental governance *Science as Culture* [Link](https://www.tandfonline.com/doi/pdf/10.1080/09505431.2022.2151427)
 * Drakopulos, L., Silver, J., **Nost, E.**, Hawkins, R., and Gray, N. 2022.
 Making global oceans governance in/visible with Smart Earth: The case of Global Fishing Watch. *Environment and Planning E: Nature and Space*.
 [Link](https://journals.sagepub.com/doi/full/10.1177/25148486221111786)
 * **Nost, E.** and E. Colven.
 2022.
 Earth for AI: A Political Ecology of Data-Driven Climate Initiatives. *Geoforum*.
 [Link](https://www.sciencedirect.com/science/article/pii/S0016718522000240?via%3Dihub)
 * **Nost, E**. and J.E.
 Goldstein.
 2021.
 A political ecology of data. *Environment & Planning E: Nature and Space*.
 [Link](https://journals.sagepub.com/doi/10.1177/25148486211043503)